jameswilmiller/jameswilmiller/README.md

 I'm a third year Computer Science student at the University of Queensland

 ## Currently Working On:
-- Currently building a website to connect tutors with students with React, Spring Boot and PostgreSQL
+- Currently building a website to connect tutors and students with React, Spring Boot and PostgreSQL
 - interested in creating developer tools / packages